• Skip to primary navigation

 Can it be frozen?

-Yes, chana dal freezes well.
+Yes, this dal freezes well.
 To freeze, allow reaching room temperature then transfer to freezer-safe containers and freeze for up to 3 months.

 How to reheat dal?